jmaslak/Raku-IP-Random/README.md

     say random_ipv4;
     say random_ipv4( exclude => ('rfc1112', 'rfc1122') );
+    say random_ipv4( exclude => ('default', '24.0.0.0/8') );
     say join( ',',
         random_ipv4( exclude => ('rfc1112', 'rfc1122'), count => 2048 ) );

 This returns a random IPv4 address.
 If called with no parameters, it will exclude any addresses in the default exclude list.

 If called with the exclude optional parameter, which is passed as a list, it will use the exclude types (see [named_exclude](named_exclude) for the types) to exclude from generation.
+In addition, individual CIDRs may also be passed to exclude those CIDRs.
+If neither CIDRs or exclude types are passed, it will use the `default` tag to exclude the default excludes.
+Should you want to exclude nothing, pass an empty list.
+If you want to exclude something in addition to the default list, you must pass the `default` tag explictly.

 The count optional parameter will cause c<random_ipv4> to return a list of random IPv4 addresses (equal to the value of `count`).
 If `count` is greater than 128, this will be done across multiple CPU cores.
 Batching in this way will yield significantly higher performance than repeated calls to the `random_ipv4()` routine.